Queen Elizabeth Park & Bloedel Conservatory in Vancouver, Canada - Fabulous Photo Wedding Site

 Having been inside the conservatory the first day, we spent more time walking around and sightseeing on the extensive scenic grounds of the park.

-This is the second most visited park in Vancouver, Stanley Park being the first, but this Queen Elizabeth Park must be the prime spot of all for bridal pictures.
+This is the second most visited park in Vancouver.
+Stanley Park is the most visited but this Queen Elizabeth Park must be the prime spot of all for bridal pictures.

 It must have been quite a contest to pick out the favorite spots for capturing the photos on that day for the photographers of the brides and grooms.